Everlasting Kingdom: Unraveling the Bible’s Secrets

 Jeremiah explained the two types of “unsaved” people, yet you may never have seen this chapter referred to.
 Yehovah’s analogy of these two groups is somewhat like a parable.

-Jeremiah 24:1-7 King Nebuchadnezzar of Babylon carried away captive Jeconiah (the son of King Jehoiakim of Judah), as well as the princes of Judah, and the craftsmen and the smiths, from Jerusalem, and brought them to Babylon.
-After this Yehovah showed me two baskets of figs set before the Temple of Yehovah!
-2 One basket had very good figs, like the figs that ripen first, and the other basket had figs that were so bad that they couldn’t be eaten,.
-3 Then Yehovah asked me, “What do you see, Jeremiah”?
-I said, “Figs, the good figs, very good, and the bad, very bad.
+Jeremiah 24:1-7 After Nebuchadnezzar, king of Babylon had taken Yehoiakim’s son Jeconiah, king of Judah along with the officials of Judah and the craftsmen and the smiths from Jerusalem and brought them to Babylon, Yehovah showed me two baskets of figs set in front of the 'Temple' of Yehovah!
+2 One basket had very good figs, like the figs that ripen first, and the other basket had figs that were so bad that they couldn’t be eaten.
+3 Then Yehovah asked me, “What do you see, Jeremiah?”
+I said, “Figs, the good figs are very good, and the bad, very bad.
 They can’t be eaten, they’re so bad.”

-4 The Word of Yehovah came to me: 5 “This is what Yehovah, the Elohim of Israel says: These good figs represent the captives of Judah who I’ve sent out of this place into the land of the Chaldeans, for their own good.
-6 I’ll will ‘watch over’ them for their good, and I’ll bring them back to this land, and I’ll build them up, and not tear them down, and I’ll plant them, and not uproot them.
-7 I’ll give them the desire to recognize that I am Yehovah, and they’ll be My people, and I’ll be their Elohim when they return to Me with their whole being.
+4 The Word of Yehovah came to me. and said: 5 “This is what Yehovah, the Elohim of Israel says: These good figs represent the captives of Judah who I’ve sent out of this place into the land of the Chaldeans for their own good.
+6 I’ll 'watch over' them for their good, and I’ll bring them back to this land, and I’ll build them up and not tear them down, and I’ll plant them and not uproot them.
+7 I’ll give them the 'desire' to recognize that I am Yehovah, and they’ll be My people, and I’ll be their Elohim when they return to Me with their whole heart.

 These “good figs” will be 'special'!
 This is history, check the context, but it also sets a precedent, sure to be repeated:

-Continuing: 8 Yehovah declares, “Like bad figs that are so bad that they can’t be eaten, I’ll abandon Zedekiah the king of Judah, and his princes, and the survivors of Jerusalem, who remain in the land, and those who live in the land of Egypt.
-9 I’ll allow them up to exiled among all the kingdoms of the earth for harm, to be scorned, a cutting parable and a curse, wherever I banish them.
-10 I’ll send sword, famine, and plague against them, until attrition removes them from the land that I gave to them and to their ancestors.”
+Continuing: 8 Yehovah says, “Like bad figs that are so bad that they can’t be eaten, I’ll abandon Zedekiah the king of Judah and his officials and the survivors in Jerusalem who remain in the land and those who are ling in Egypt.
+9 I’ll allow them to be exiled and scattered all over the kingdoms of the earth for harm, to be scorned, a euphemism and a curse wherever I banish them.
+10 I’ll send 'war', famine and plague against them until attrition removes them from the land that I gave to them and their ancestors.

 These won’t be “My people”.
 Some “unsaved” people are “good” and some are “bad”.
 This is the chapter that began my reevaluation.
 Our “good” unsaved “brethren” are going into slavery “for their own good”.